Pathic MR

 Role-Shifting Perspective

-Experience the same conflict from multiple viewpoints—genuine understanding, not intellectual agreement.
+Experience the same conflict from multiple viewpoints, creating genuine understanding rather than only intellectual agreement.

 Emotional Mirroring

-Avatars respond with appropriate nuance to user behavior throughout extended training sessions.
+Avatars respond with appropriate nuance to user behavior throughout extended training sessions, reinforcing emotional awareness in context.

 Adaptive Simulation

-Adjusts difficulty and intensity based on user responses and training objectives.
+Adjusts difficulty and intensity based on user responses and training objectives, supporting more relevant and transferable practice.

 Pathic MR Screenshot showing spatially anchored AI character in mixed reality environment